 Building a real assets community and fostering innovation

-Promoting sustainable investments and transparent ESG practices
+Promoting high-performing investments and transparent business practices

 An industry-aligned framework

 The GRESB Assessments are based on the independently owned and governed GRESB Standards, which are reviewed on an annual basis by the GRESB Foundation.
-This ensures that material ESG issues are addressed and covered by the GRESB Assessments as they develop and emerge.
+This ensures that material non-financial issues are addressed and covered by the GRESB Assessments as they develop and emerge.
 This is in addition to other contributions to the standards development process, which include stakeholder feedback, analysis of assessment results, market trends reviews, and technical research.

-As part of this process, the GRESB Foundation and GRESB BV review and map other important ESG frameworks and standards to understand their alignment with the GRESB Standards and to help reduce the reporting burden for real assets participants.
+As part of this process, the GRESB Foundation and GRESB BV review and map other important frameworks and standards to understand their alignment with the GRESB Standards and to help reduce the reporting burden for real assets participants.

 External frameworks analyzed include IR Framework, CDP, SASB, PRI, and GRI.
-For each framework, GRESB created an analysis table with the framework’s relevant indicators, which were mapped to specific indicators from the relevant GRESB’s standards, and analyzed the level of alignment between the GRESB indicators and those from the external framework.
-The resulting alignment scores were then independently reviewed by a third-party with expertise in the industry.
+For each framework, GRESB created an analysis table with the framework’s relevant indicators, which were mapped to specific indicators from the relevant GRESB’s Standards, and analyzed the level of alignment between the GRESB indicators and those from the external framework.
+The resulting alignment scores were then independently reviewed by a third party with expertise in the industry.

-While the degree of alignment may vary across external frameworks, the GRESB Standards provide specific, detailed, and replicable requirements for what should be reported for each ESG topic, which in turn ensures that the information reported to GRESB is comparable, consistent, and reliable across participants.
+While the degree of alignment may vary across external frameworks, the GRESB Standards provide specific, detailed, and replicable requirements for what should be reported for each topic, which in turn ensures that the information reported to GRESB is comparable, consistent, and reliable across participants.

 With the multiplication of frameworks and performance-monitoring KPIs, it is not always easy for stakeholders to know which benchmark to use.
 The advantage of GRESB is that it is based on the most important multi-sector ESG reporting frameworks, while also ensuring that companies like ours do not have to answer questions that are not relevant to our activity or that, taken out of context, would not allow our investors to understand the real performance of the Group.Clémentine Pacitti